-Baffinland Iron Mines Corporation On-Site Environmental Team Position Responsibilities and Accountabilities Environmental Manager - Reports directly to VP Sustainable Development, Health, Safety and Environment and Indirect reporting and coordination with Operations VP and Director Environment - Overall accountability for environmental staff and performance at site - Coordinates implementation and monitors the performance of the Environmental Management System at site - Liaises with the senior management, regulators and stakeholders - Ensures effective monitoring and auditing of environmental performance of departments and contractors on site and identifies opportunities for improvement - Monitors compliance with permits, licenses and authorizations - Ensures all regulatory environmental monitoring and reporting requirements (monthly, annual) are met - Leads and coordinates site permitting requirements. - Initiates and oversees environmental studies - Oversees investigations and reporting of environmental incidents to regulatory bodies, stakeholders and senior management - Reviews and updates environmental management plans Environmental - Reports to Environmental Manager Superintendent - Specific accountabilities for environmental monitoring and reporting - Leads investigations and reporting of environmental incidents onsite - Serves as the liaison for regulators during on site inspections and visits - Provides ongoing environmental education and environmental awareness training to all employees and contract workers - Oversees environmental database management - Prepares updates for management plans Environmental - Reports to the Environmental Superintendent and Manager Coordinator - Specific accountabilities for environmental monitoring and reporting - Provides day to day direction to Environmental staff onsite - Serves as a liaison for regulators during onsite inspections and visits. - Provides ongoing environmental education and environmental awareness training to all employees and contract workers - Assists with environmental database management - Prepare updates for management plans - Assist with monitoring and sampling activities as per the project's management plans Environmental Monitor - Reports to the Environmental Superintendent or designate and Technician - Assists with environmental database management - Assists with monitoring and sampling activities as per the Project's management plans
+Baffinland Iron Mines Corporation On-Site Environmental Team Position Responsibilities and Accountabilities Manager Heath, - Reports directly to Senior Director, Health, Safety and Environment and Safety, Environment Security and Security Indirect reporting and coordination with Operations Management - Overall accountability for environmental staff and performance at site - Coordinates implementation and monitors the performance of the Environmental Management System at site - Liaises with the senior management, regulators and stakeholders - Ensures effective monitoring and auditing of environmental performance of departments and contractors on site and identifies opportunities for improvement - Monitors compliance with permits, licenses and authorizations - Ensures all regulatory environmental monitoring and reporting requirements (monthly, annual) are met - Leads and coordinates site permitting requirements.
+Initiates and oversees environmental studies - Oversees investigations and reporting of environmental incidents to regulatory bodies, stakeholders and senior management - Reviews and updates environmental management plans Environmental - Reports to Manager Heath, Safety, Environment and Security Superintendent - Specific accountabilities for environmental monitoring and reporting - Leads investigations and reporting of environmental incidents onsite - Serves as the liaison for regulators during onsite inspections and visits - Provides ongoing environmental education and environmental awareness training to all employees and contract workers Oversees environmental database management - Prepares updates for management plans Environmental Reports to the Environmental Superintendent Coordinator - Specific accountabilities for environmental monitoring and reporting Provides day to day direction to Environmental staff onsite - Serves as a liaison for regulators during onsite inspections and visits. - Provides ongoing environmental education and environmental awareness training to all employees and contract workers Assists with environmental database management Prepare updates for management plans - Assist with monitoring and sampling activities as per the project's management plans Environmental Reports to the Environmental Coordinator or designate Monitor and Assists with environmental database management Technician - Assists with monitoring and sampling activities as per the Project's management plans

-Air Quality and Noise Abatement Management Plan Issue Date: March 14, 2016 Rev.: 6 Rev.: 6
+∎Baffinland Air Quality and Noise Abatement Management Plan Issue Date: March 31, 2020 Rev.: 7 Page 26 of 42 Site Environment Document #: BAF-PH1-830-P16-0002